nice-game-hints/deponia-doomsday/02-kuvaq/065-weapon.md

 You have to [get Toni out of Lonzo's first](020-toni-first.md).

 Zoon has a nice elephant gun there.
-But he only gives it to a big game hunter.
+But he only gives it to a big game hunters.

 # I need a license
 Did you talk to Wenzel?